cpkcode/pmintheloop/README.md

 # PM in the Loop

-**A Fiction Book on Product Management in the Age of AI**
+**A Workplace Fiction Book on Product Management in the Age of AI**

-## Welcome

-Welcome to "PM in the Loop" - a compelling exploration of how product management evolves in our AI-driven world.
-This book follows the journey of product managers navigating the complex landscape of artificial intelligence, human creativity, and business strategy.

 ## About This Book